 - Is there an assay to measure tension load for fibroblasts?

 We recommend phosphorylation of ERK with Western Blotting.

 Some genes in mechanosensitive channels are well known, however many of them have not been identified yet.
 So we cannot show the references on this topic at this time.

 - Is there any report saying the amount of β-actin in cells is changed under stresses?

 Fixation, Staining, and Observation of Cells

 Yes.
-Follow the protocol in page 20 or use our trial kit with a stretching stand.
+Follow the protocol in page 20 of the manual or use our trial kit with a stretching stand.

 - We are planning to stretch the cells on chambers to observe them after fixation and staining.
 Do your chambers degrade on the fixation and staining?

 Tip: Splicing the silicone chamber film into approx. 5 mm x 5 mm makes your work easier.
 You can observe good images putting the cell plane side onto the cover glass.

 You can use immersion lens.
 However, the choice of chamber is limited in accordance with the size of the object lens to use.

 - The microscope observations appear out of focus.

 Do you use oil-immersion lens?
-The existing PDMS films swell when they are exposed on oils to make the observation difficult.
+The existing PDMS films swell when they are exposed on oils and make the observation difficult.
 We recommend using water-immersion lens if available.

 Do you use fixed samples for fluorescence observations?
 We recommend splicing samples with a razor after fixation and staining to enclose them on cover glass in the up-side-down state, then observe them.
 In this case there is no problem with the observations with oil-immersion lens.
 We provide order-made chambers with the thickness of 100 μm for real-time imaging.

 Yes.
 Usually we stretch the cell sheets with cell sheet cramp.
 Otherwise we can exchange inner chamber sheet with biomembrane in the stretching with double-structured transwell.

 - Is there a method for standard observing and photographing stretch-stressed cells in their stretched position, using a standard optical microscope?